 With the approval of the SMPG Steering Committee, Christine has contacted in September a number of Proxy Service Providers (like ISS, Broadridge, Equinity,…) in the context of General meeting in order to propose to them that they form a new SMPG Affiliated group to participate to the MP discussion for GM messages.

 We now wait for their feedback on this proposal.

+GM and SID MPs

-Next CA WG call/Webex: November 3, 2020 from 2:00 to 3:30 PM CET
+Market practice for shareholder identification and general meetings to be reviewed to also include some additional wording currently in GMP1.Next CA WG call/Webex: November 3, 2020 from 2:00 to 3:30 PM CET

 ------------------------ End of the Meeting Minutes ---------------